Here are the best events happening during August in the Buckeye State.

 If you need a little slow-down before the kids go back to school, how about a leisurely drive on the Amish Country Byway through some of the quieter parts of Holmes County?
 Check out my favorite things to do with kids in Amish Country HERE and HERE.

-Downtown Millersburg is hosting “Vintage in the Village” on Saturday, August 6.
+Downtown Millersburg is hosting “Vintage in the Village” on Saturday, August 5.
 Historic downtown Millersburg will be full of crafters, yard art, antique furniture, and more.
-See their Facebook Event Page HERE.
+Check out their Facebook Event Page.

 2. Take a dive in some pudding! 😳